 2. Traveling increases social skills

-As we mentioní earlier, traveling increases our ability to put ourselves in someone else’s shoes, which means an ease in empathizing with the specific situations of other people.
+As we mentioned earlier, traveling increases our ability to put ourselves in someone else’s shoes, which means an ease in empathizing with the specific situations of other people.

-Furthermore, leaving our most primary circle means we find ourselves neíing to talk to strangers and, many times, make ourselves understood.
+Also, leaving our closest circle forces us to talk to strangers and, many times, to make ourselves understood.
 What may seem unimportant becomes a great tool to improve our communication skills.
-Because someone who is capable of making a new friend in a different, and sometimes hostile, environment is able to speak in front of a general audience, since they gain resources and tools when exposing themselves to others.
+Because someone who can make a new friend in a different, and sometimes hostile, environment is capable of speaking in front of a public audience, having acquired resources and tools for presenting themselves.

-On the other hand, traveling provides us with memories and knowlíge that we will be able to use when we have to defend a position, an argument, or perhaps make a presentation to our bosses or clients.
+On the other hand, travel provides us with memories and knowledge that we can use when defending a position, an argument, or perhaps a presentation in front of our bosses or clients.

-Traveling makes us more sociable and more social.
-It teaches us to start conversations and gives us those “aces up our sleeve” that we all neí from time to time to overcome shyness.
+Travel makes us more sociable and more social.
+It teaches us to start conversations and gives us the “aces up our sleeve” that we all need from time to time to overcome shyness.

-Finally, traveling makes our brain store memories and experiences that increase our culture.
-Because if one visits the Louvre, one might not remember all its works.
-But in the mind, a small painting done in “Sfumato” callí “La Gioconda” will remain.
-Or perhaps an Egyptian sarcophagus coverí in gold… Those ancient jewels, or the mummy presentí lying down inside a transparent glass case, in view of every tourist eager to learn.
+Finally, travel makes our brain store memories and experiences that increase our cultural knowledge.
+Because if you visit the Louvre, you may not remember all its works.
+But in your head you will keep a small painting done in “Sfumato” called “La Gioconda.”
+Or maybe an Egyptian sarcophagus covered in gold… Those ancient treasures, or the mummy lying inside a transparent glass case, on display for every curious tourist.

-Therefore, traveling also increases the cognitive abilities of every human being.
+Therefore, travel also increases the cognitive abilities of every human being.

-Let’s add all this Right Now and apply it to the case at hand.
-People with a disability, both physical and intellectual, often neí an external stimulus that increases psychosocial skills, as well as cognitive capacity and the management of daily life.
-For all that it entails, traveling opens up a vast range of possibilities when it comes to exercising each of these areas.
+Let’s add all this up Right Now and apply it to the case at hand.
+People with a disability, both physical and intellectual, often need an external stimulus that increases their psychosocial skills, as well as cognitive capacity and daily life management.
+For all these reasons, travel opens up an immense range of possibilities to exercise each of these areas.

-3. “Mens Sana” by way of travel: benefits for the brain
+3. «Mens Sana» boosted by travel: benefits for the brain

 Let’s get a little more “scientific” Right Now.

 Science has recently shown that the adult brain can create new neural connections.
-But, obviously, this is like everything… If you want steel biceps, the only way is to grind at the gym.
+But, clearly, this is like everything else… If someone wants steel biceps, the only way is to grind yourself at the gym.

-Nowadays we all know about guidí games aimí at training the brain and fighting the ravages of age.
-For example, there are video games designí to exercise memory.
-This is due to what is known as “brain plasticity”, which consists of the nervous system’s ability to change its structure and functioning throughout life in response to environmental diversity.
+Nowadays we all know of games aimed at training the brain and combating the ravages of age.
+For example, there are video games designed to exercise memory.
+This is due to what is known as “brain plasticity,” which is the nervous system’s ability to change its structure and functioning throughout life in response to environmental diversity.

-According to José Manuel Moltó, member of the board of directors of the Sociíad Española de Neurología: “When you travel to another place, especially if it is unknown to you, you are forcing your brain to be in a continuous process of problem solving and overcoming challenges.
-Traveling requires, primarily, learning and memorizing everything strange until everything becomes normal and úmiliar.
-This is a challenge for your brain and it is like acceleratí training.
-It is important to train and stimulate the brain because, over time, a greater number of connections implies a greater cognitive reserve, which allows our brain to be more resistant to age-relatí decline or to the symptoms of neurological diseases.”
+According to José Manuel Moltó, a board member of the Spanish Society of Neurology: “When you travel to another place, especially if it is unknown to you, you are forcing your brain to be in a continuous process of problem solving and overcoming challenges.
+Traveling requires, primarily, learning and memorizing everything unfamiliar until everything becomes normal and familiar.
+This is a challenge for your brain and is like accelerated training.
+It is important to train and stimulate the brain because, over time, a greater number of connections implies a greater cognitive reserve, which allows our brain to be more resistant to the deterioration of age or to the symptoms of neurological diseases.”

-On the other hand, traveling implies expanding the limits of our personal universe, so that the capacity for abstract word associations grows, as experiences or situations that, applií to daily life, become the solution to many of the problems we encounter in routine.
-In this sense, at ContigoMas Viajes we creatí the “Self-managí trips” program some time ago, in which the user with a disability actively participates in the entire organization and decision-making process requirí to plan a trip, whether short or long distance, a month long or two days.
+On the other hand, travel implies widening the limits of our personal universe, so that the capacity for Word Association of abstract concepts grows, such as experiences or situations that, when applied to daily life, become the solution to many of the problems we encounter in routine life.
+In this sense, at ContigoMas Viajes we created some time ago the “Self-Managed Trips” program, in which the user with a disability actively participates in the entire organization and decision-making process required to plan a trip, whether short or long distance, a month-long trip or a two-day getaway.

-This program seeks to improve the user with a disability’s capacity for self-management of daily life, since the trip and its organization are usí as a tool by the professionals of each organization in collaboration with the agency to take a further step in this regard.
+This program seeks to improve the user’s capacity for self-management of daily life, since the trip and its organization are used as a tool by the professionals of each organization in collaboration with the agency to take a further step in this regard.

-For example, emphasis is plací on the management of the finances that the user has for each trip, on the creation of conceptual maps of “what, when and how I decide to do a leisure activity on my trip”, the creation of documents adaptí to people with intellectual disabilities such as a travel guide or an English dictionary…
+For example, emphasis is placed on the management of the finances the user has available for each trip, on the creation of concept maps of “what, when and how I decide to do a leisure activity on my trip”, the creation of documents adapted to people with intellectual disabilities such as a travel guide or an English dictionary…

-It is about “pushing” the machine a little, as úr as possible, so that the user with a disability can achieve their own goals and reach by themselves the conclusions and places that, otherwise, would be difficult for them to reach.
+It’s about “pushing” the machine a little, within what is possible, so that the user with a disability can achieve their own goals and reach by themselves conclusions and places that would otherwise be difficult for them to reach.

-In short, the goal is to put all the tools at our disposal (above all our human capital) to train the brains of people with disabilities, in order to overcome any obstacle we find along the way.
+In short, the aim is to put all the tools at our disposal (above all our human capital) to train the brains of people with disabilities in order to overcome any obstacle we find along the way.
 The trip is the excuse.
 The process itself is what really matters.

-- the during phase: enjoying the trip and creating memories,
+- the during phase: enjoyment of the trip and creation of memories,

-- the after phase: making use of the resources obtainí.
+- the after phase: use of the resources obtained.

-Therefore, given all these arguments, there is no option but to conclude that if traveling increases self-esteem, social skills and has clear direct benefits on health…Traveling is the key that opens the door to what every human being longs for: Happiness.
+Therefore, given all these arguments, there is no other option but to conclude that if travel increases self-esteem, social skills and has clear direct benefits for health…Travel is the key that opens the door to what every human being longs for: Happiness.

-If you likí this article about the benefits of leisure and tourism for people with disabilities, you might also be interestí in the following posts:
+If you liked this article about the benefits of leisure and tourism for people with disabilities, you might also be interested in the following posts:

 “This article has been translated.
 Link to the original article in Spanish:”